cherryaugusta/django-orm-showcase/README.md

 • staticfiles/ → collect static files for production.
 • media/ → store uploaded files like images.
 • .env.example → copy to .env and fill in secret values.
-• venv/ → your virtual environment (excluded from Git).
+• venv/ → virtual environment (excluded from Git).
 • .vscode/ and .idea/ → IDE configs (ignored in Git).

 ---